What are the top programming languages to learn?

 It is a fantastic way to write software, whether it’s for phones, desktops, servers, or anything else that runs code.
 Learning Swift has become a great introduction to modern programming concepts and best practices.
 The way it combines safety and speed makes Swift a great pick for everything from “Hello, world!” to an entire operating system.

-Try one of these Swift courses for beginners.
+Try one of these Swift courses.

 Go is an open source programming language created by Google in November 2009.
 It is a compiled language focused on concurrent programming and productivity.
 With Go, it is easy to build simple, reliable, and efficient software.